godotengine/godot-docs/classes/class_gridmap.rst

 Description
 -----------

 GridMap lets you place meshes on a grid interactively.
-It works both from the editor and can help you create in-game level editors.
+It works both from the editor and from scripts, which can help you create in-game level editors.

-GridMaps use a :ref:`MeshLibrary<class_MeshLibrary>` which contain a list of tiles: meshes with materials plus optional collisions and extra elements.
+GridMaps use a :ref:`MeshLibrary<class_MeshLibrary>` which contains a list of tiles.
+Each tile is a mesh with materials plus optional collision and navigation shapes.

 A GridMap contains a collection of cells.
-Each grid cell refers to a :ref:`MeshLibrary<class_MeshLibrary>` item.
+Each grid cell refers to a tile in the :ref:`MeshLibrary<class_MeshLibrary>`.
 All cells in the map have the same dimensions.

-A GridMap is split into a sparse collection of octants for efficient rendering and physics processing.
+Internally, a GridMap is split into a sparse collection of octants for efficient rendering and physics processing.
 Every octant has the same dimensions and can contain several cells.

 Tutorials
 ---------